 Students continuing in the PhD program and receiving an MA as an interim degree should complete all the steps leading to the timely conferral of the Master’s degree.

 The requirements for the PhD degree include 72 credit hours of graduate study, including successful completion (grade of B or higher) of at least 6 additional credit hours of advanced methods coursework beyond that required for the Master’s degree.
 At the PhD level, students take at least 30 additional credit hours of graded course work beyond the MA or its equivalent and up to 12 hours of dissertation supervision.
 Written approval must be obtained before taking courses outside the Department that will count towards meeting the credit hour requirements for Sociology graduate degrees.
 No more than six credit hours from courses taken outside the Department are counted towards meeting the PhD credit hour minimum requirements, including the three hours that may be counted at the MA level.
 Students with an MA degree in Sociology applying from another program may be able to transfer up to six course credits (if taken within the last five years) at the discretion of the Graduate Committee, but they cannot waive or transfer credits for required courses.
 The Graduate Committee will also review that student's MA thesis and determine whether an additional MA will be required or not.
 For students with an MA degree not in Sociology, we generally do not transfer in credits, so those students will complete an MA degree en route to the PhD.
 The Department’s graded course work requirement and course transfer policy are more stringent than the Graduate School’s.

 The Doctoral degree is completed by:

-All PhD students are required to pass two qualifying exams before they write and defend their dissertation proposal and advance to candidacy.
+All PhD students are required to pass two qualifying exams before they defend their dissertation proposal and advance to candidacy.
 The purpose of qualifying exams is to define areas of specialization, develop expertise in those areas, and prepare for the dissertation.
 Qualifying exams will ensure that students have adequate foundational knowledge in core areas of the discipline before they advance to the next phase of doctoral training.

 Areas for Qualifying Examinations